oracoraque/slop_fork/README.md

 }
 ```

-But pr0kbot allows you to listen for commands directly, and also parses useful command information.
+But slopbot allows you to listen for commands directly, and also parses useful command information.

 ```js
 module.exports = function(hook) {